Interstitial lung disease

 Cigarette smoking may increase the risk of developing some forms of ILD and may cause the disease to be more severe.

-- At first, shortness of breath may not be severe and you may only notice it with exercise, climbing stairs, and other hard activities.
+- At first, shortness of breath may not be severe and is only noticed with exercise, climbing stairs, and other hard activities.

-- Over time, you may notice it while bathing or dressing, and then while eating or talking.
+- Over time, you may notice it while doing less strenuous activity such as bathing or dressing, and as the disease worsens, while eating or talking.

 Most people with this condition also have a dry cough.
 A dry cough means you do not cough up any mucus or sputum.